genomicsclass/leanpub/manuscript/eda_for_highthroughput.md

 ![Smooth histograms for each sample.](images/R/eda_for_highthroughput-tmp-shist-1.png)

-#### MA Plot
+#### MA plot

 Scatterplots and correlation are not the best tools to detect replication problems.
 A better measure of replication can be obtained from examining the differences between the values that should be the same.
 Therefore, a better plot is a rotation of the scatterplot containing the differences on the y-axis and the averages on the x-axis.
 This plot was originally named a Bland-Altman plot, but in genomics it is commonly referred to as an MA-plot.
 The name MA comes from plots of red log intensity minus (M) green intensities versus average (A) log intensities used with microarrays (MA) data.

 ```r